nimiq/nimiq.github.io/tutorials/nano-client-1-basics.md

 Inside this function:

-1) We're going to configure Nimiq to use the Testnet.
+1) We're going to configure Nimiq to use the testing network, known as "Testnet".
    That's a good choice for experimenting and testing.

    ```js